EPCCed/Activities/Activities/PostalSort/Readme.md

 ![An example of a bucket sort](imgs/bucket-sort.png)

 The numbers inside each bucket are then sorted.
 There are two different stages that can thus be parallelised and different strategies can be explored to obtain the optimal throughput.

 ## Learning objectives

-* Multiple people sorting can do more than one person in the same amount of time or the same end can be achieved in less time.
+* Multiple workers sorting can do more than one worker in the same amount of time or the same goal can be achieved in less time.
+   * Recognise parallelism in everyday life.
 * Reasoning behind modern computers employing parallelism.
+   * Generate examples of parallelism in computers.
 * Concepts of hierarchy in data and processing.
    * Multiple algorithms in the same overall process.
    * Recognising exploitable data structures and hierarchy.